SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 Most Phuket Condos set up with hotel licenses offer either a guaranteed return or the option to enter into a “rental pool,” which requires the owner to make their unit available for rental (together with the other participating owners).
 The owners then “pool” the rental income, and share together in the profits.

-The attraction of a Condotel investment, as a means for foreign freehold property ownership in Phuket for a foreigner is obvious.
+The attraction of a Condotel investment, as a means for foreign freehold ownership in Phuket for a foreigner is obvious.
 Firstly, they are permitted to own a Phuket freehold condominium unit in perpetuity.
 Secondly, they are legally allowed to have the rental of their unit managed for them by a professional hotel management company.
 They can therefore take advantage of Thailand’s flourishing real estate sector, while simultaneously capitalising on Phuket’s booming tourism industry.
 At the same time, they can also enjoy “free” accommodation in Phuket for a few weeks every year.

 To function effectively as a condo, as well as a hotel, a Condotel development should apply for commercial use on day one.
 It is theoretically possible for the juristic person at a condominium to allow (or at least condone) short-term rentals, effectively “commercialising” the condo for use as a Condotel.
 If the juristic person chooses to allow this, the agreement of the owners is not required.
 But to apply for the hotel license, thus officially making the development into a Condotel, not only must the juristic person agree, but this legal commercialisation of the common area also requires the assent of 100% of the owners.